Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: Introduction

 The combination of statistical inferential thinking with machine learning offers the opportunity to develop novel methods for tackling the measurement error problem.
-In this paper, we explore this interface through a powerful generative model, the diffusion model originated from machine learning \citep{hyvarinen2005estimation,vincent2011connection}, which has been shown to outperform classical generative models in multiple practical applications \citep{song2020denoising,ho2020denoising,rombach2022high,song2021maximum}.
-Specifically, we focus on the case with a normal measurement error, which is commonly adopted in the measurement error literature \citep{yi2017statistical}.
-In contrast to the aforementioned standard methods, we directly generate denoised data whose distribution is close the the error-free ones, so that any downstream analysis can be conducted based on the denoised data.
-The idea of a diffusion model is to transfer a normal noise into a target distribution by gradually removing the noise in it, through a diffusion process.
-In the diffusion model, the generation process moves along the trajectory of a stochastic differential equation (SDE), roughly speaking, “noise” → “error-contaminated data'' $\to$ ``data with less measurement error'' $\to$ ``error-free data'', making diffusion models a natural fit for transforming “error-contaminated data” to “error-free data" in measurement error problems.
-However, applying the diffusion technique is not straightforward in the measurement error context.
-Specifically, the diffusion model requires estimating the “score function” \citep{hyvarinen2005estimation} of the intermediate error-contaminated data \citep{song2020denoising,ho2020denoising}, which is the drift term \citep{oksendal2013stochastic} in the SDE characterizing the denoising process.
-Unfortunately, this estimation is nontrivial because the intermediate error-contaminated data are unobserved in measurement error problems in practice.
-To overcome this challenge, we propose a complex-value score-matching loss function that can be adopted to estimate the score function of the intermediate error-contaminated data based solely on the observed error-contaminated data.
-We propose a novel RKHS-based score-matching method to address the implementation challenges associated with complex numbers.
-When implemented with a Gaussian kernel, all the complex numbers involved in the complex-value score-matching loss can be integrated, enabling the estimated score function to be obtained without directly operating on complex numbers.
+In this paper, we explore this interface through diffusion models, a powerful class of generative models originating from machine learning \citep{hyvarinen2005estimation,vincent2011connection,ho2020denoising,song2020score}, which have been shown to outperform classical generative models in multiple practical applications \citep{song2020denoising,ho2020denoising,rombach2022high,song2021maximum}.
+Specifically, we focus on normal measurement error, which is commonly adopted in the measurement error literature \citep{yi2017statistical}.
+In contrast to the aforementioned standard methods, we directly generate denoised data whose distribution is close to the error-free distribution, so that downstream analysis can be conducted based on the denoised data.
+The idea of a diffusion model is to transform normal noise into a target distribution by gradually removing noise through a diffusion process.
+In our setting, this trajectory can be viewed schematically as ``error-contaminated data'' $\to$ ``data with less measurement error'' $\to$ ``error-free data'', making diffusion models a natural fit for our problem.
+However, applying the diffusion technique is not straightforward in this context.
+Specifically, the diffusion model requires estimating the ``score function'' \citep{hyvarinen2005estimation} of the distribution of intermediate error-contaminated data \citep{song2020denoising,ho2020denoising}, which is the drift term \citep{oksendal2013stochastic} in the SDE characterizing the denoising process.
+Unfortunately, this estimation is nontrivial because the intermediate error-contaminated data are unobserved in practice.
+To overcome this challenge, we propose a \textbf{complex-value score-matching} loss function that estimates the score function of the intermediate error-contaminated data based solely on the observed error-contaminated data.
+Moreover, to address the implementation challenges associated with complex numbers, we propose a novel RKHS-based score-matching method.
+When implemented with a Gaussian kernel, all the complex numbers involved in the complex-value score-matching loss can be integrated out, enabling the estimated score function to be obtained without directly operating on complex numbers.
 Furthermore, the resulting score estimator is available in closed form, offering significant computational convenience.
 Figure \ref{fig: illustration} provides an illustration of the proposed method and a comparison with the standard diffusion generation procedure.